a20351766/mchain1.2/core/chaincode/lib/cid/README.md

 ## Adding Attributes to Identities

-This section describes how to add custom attributes to certificates when using Hyperledger Fabric CA as well as when using an external CA.
+This section describes how to add custom attributes to certificates when using Hyperledger Mchain CA as well as when using an external CA.

-#### Managing attributes with Fabric CA
+#### Managing attributes with Mchain CA

-There are two methods of adding attributes to an enrollment certificate with fabric-ca:
+There are two methods of adding attributes to an enrollment certificate with mchain-ca:

   1. When you register an identity, you can specify that an enrollment certificate issued for the identity should by default contain an attribute.
 This behavior